Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 2

+* Move the TV next to the bed (so that later on you can immediately check it upon waking up).
+  * (We do this now instead of later because we will have a full inventory on subsequent days.)
 * Read all of the mail (three letters in total).
 (We need to read Willy's letter in order to be given the Bamboo Pole.)
 * Water.
 * Ship: